geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-05-styling-radionuclides-measurements.md

 Copy and paste these declarations in your TileMill style sheet editor and you should see proportional circles with colors related to the relative level of measurements errors.

-We will see in a next tutorial how to add interactivity and legends.
+We will see in a next tutorial how to add interactivity (tooltips) and legends.